 Bard's undergraduate faculty-to-student ratio is 1:10 and courses are taught by full faculty members.
 Among the many distinguished faculty at Bard College are five MacArthur Fellows—poets John Ashbery and Ann Lauterbach, novelist and memoirist Norman Manea, painter and multimedia artist Judy Pfaff, and journalist Mark Danner.
 Other notable faculty members include soprano Dawn Upshaw, journalist Ian Buruma, composers Joan Tower and George Tsontakis, poet Robert Kelly, and writers Luc Sante and Francine Prose.
 Over the years, four recipients of the Nobel Prize in Literature have taught at Bard—Saul Bellow, Isaac Bashevis Singer, José Saramago, and Orhan Pamuk.

-Applicants are encouraged to pursue an appropriately challenging, well-balanced curriculum, including honors or advanced-level courses.
+Applicants are encouraged to pursue an appropriately challenging, well-balanced curriculum, including honors or advanced-level courses if available.
 The program should include a full four-year sequence in English, social sciences, and mathematics; study of at least one foreign language for three, preferably four, years; and three, preferably four, years of study in the laboratory sciences.
-The Admission Committee is interested in the entire high school record, references and resumé, with junior- and senior-year courses being especially important.
+The Admission Committee is interested in the entire high school record, references, and resumé, with junior- and senior-year courses being especially important.

 Graduate admission Applicants should contact the Graduate Admission Office for details.